 You may say that you thrive under certain types of pressure.
 Give an example that relates to the type of position applied for.

 Mention routine pressure you face, such as dealing with deadlines on a regular basis.

 Try not to use an example where you created the pressure yourself, by waiting too long to start something, or by handling a task irresponsibly at the beginning.
 For example, working under pressure to meet a customer’s deadline could be a good example, but not if you had waited too long to start the project.

-Pressure is actually a catalyst to my work.
+The pressure is actually a catalyst for my work.
 When there is an imperative deadline, I refocus my energy on current goals, which in fact, has helped me to show better results.
 Last time that happened during vessel preparation for dry-docking and corresponding class and flag audits.
 I would say that doing a specific job with firm time limits helps me to develop professionally.

 I assume that I have appropriate skills and experience for that position, as I’m familiar with Q-flex systems and different types of LNG vessels.
-I’m goal oriented and open for learning.
-I can work efficiently either as a part of the team or individually. <
+I’m goal-oriented and open to learning.
+I can work efficiently either as a part of a team or individually. <

-As far as I know, Pineapple Carriers is the second biggest player on the refrigerated cargoes marine transportation market.
+As far as I know, Pineapple Carriers is the second biggest player in the refrigerated cargo marine transportation market.
 I recently acquired Banana carriers and has a joint fleet of 30 vessels and it continues to grow dynamically.
-I also was really positively impressed with safety results published online in the recent annual report.
+I also was really positively impressed with the safety results published online in the recent annual report.
 It looks like a good and stable company to work for.

-I want to widen my expertise with a new company (new kind of vessels).
+I want to widen my expertise with a new company (a new kind of vessels).
 I see more possibilities to grow professionally with this particular fleet type.